Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 • Cave – tiptoe hands on lap with whisper voices

-As you and your students “make your way back home,” increase the tempo of the story to simulate running back home.
-This adds an exciting sense of urgency to the story.
+As you “make your way back home” to safety, increase the tempo of the story to simulate running.
+This adds an exciting ending to the story.

 Music Activities for Elementary Students | Summer Favorites for School, Camp, Distance Learning